eckoecho/Prediction-of-Product-Sales/README.md

 ---
 **Author**: Echo Diaz

-My goal of this is to help retailers understand the properties of products and outlets that play crucial roles in increasing sales.
-Our target is to increase Item Sales per Outlet.
-To do so, I inspect features that contribute to outlet sales.
+The objective of this project is to empower retailers with insights into the key product and outlet attributes that significantly impact sales growth.
+The primary aim is to enhance Item Sales per Outlet.
+This involves a thorough examination of the features that drive outlet sales.

 ---
 **Data Source**: